 People often throw things in the trash without a second thought.
 You could instead help them make an extra buck (and earn money yourself) by offering to consign their stuff online.

 There are tons of mobile devices listed on local marketplaces.
-You can scan through listings and hop on Gazelle to get an instant quote for the device.
-Just offer a lower price to the seller, and you can turn around and make guaranteed money when you send the device to Gazelle for payment.
+You can scan through listings and hop on Decluttr to get an instant price for the device.
+Just offer a lower price to the seller, and you can turn around and make guaranteed money when you send the device to Decluttr for payment.

 You can take a similar approach using a popular giant like Amazon.
 Just visit Amazon, search for the item you have your eye on, and see if you can resell it for more than the seller is asking.